loophp/service-alias-autoregister-bundle/README.md

 ## Contributing

 Feel free to contribute by sending Github pull requests.
-I'm quite responsive :-)

-If you can't contribute to the code, you can also sponsor me on [Github][5] or [Paypal][6].
+If you can't contribute to the code, you can also sponsor me on [Github][5].

 ## Changelog